 Grant recipients must comply with the ECT Data Policy which is available here.

-- to facilitate extraordinary work such as supporting visiting scientists, students or public engagement,
+to facilitate extraordinary work such as supporting visiting scientists, students or public engagement;

-support for researchers to visit or to facilitate comparative studies between existing long-term ecological experiments.
+support for researchers to visit or to facilitate comparative studies between existing long-term ecological experiments;

-We support students undertaking undergraduate or postgraduate research projects at LTEs.
+We provide funds of up to £2000 to support students undertaking undergraduate or postgraduate research projects at LTEs currently on the ECT register.
 Funds might be used for:

-consumables or specialist equipment required for the experimental research,
+consumables or specialist equipment required for the experimental research;

-- travel and accommodation, enabling students to work on LTEs where no institutional funding exists,
+travel and accommodation, enabling students to work on LTEs where no institutional funding exists;

-- travel and accommodation, enabling students to present LTE research at conferences.
+travel and accommodation, enabling students to present LTE research at conferences.

 Student Grant applications require a personal reference provided by the project supervisor, to be submitted along with the grant application form.

-How to apply
+How to Apply

 All costs must be clearly justified within the budget section.
 Any costs that are not justified will not be considered.
 Please ensure all costs are clearly calculated in GBP (British Sterling).

-On completion please email us the application form.
+On completion please e-mail us the application form.
 Receipt of your application will be acknowledged and we aim to notify applicants if they have been successful or not within two months of receipt.